Dr. Shirley's Web Courses

 - AD 1187-1918

 - Second Muslim Period in Israel.
-Saladin's family (the Ayyubid Dynasty) and successors agree to partition Jerusalem into Muslim and Christian quarters; also welcome Jews back into the city
+Saladin's family (the Ayyubid Dynasty) and successors agreed to partition Jerusalem into Muslim and Christian quarters; also welcomed Jews back into the city

 - AD 1191